observability-lab-cse/observability-lab/sample-application/devices-state-manager/DevicesStateManager/README.md

 nc localhost 8090
 ```

-4. Now in your application logs you should see a message:
+4. Now, in your application logs you should see the following message:

 ```
 Successfully processed health check request.